-“I’ve always had a heart for understanding people — who they are, what it is they want,” said McGhee, who will graduate in May.
+“I’ve always had a heart for understanding people — who they are, what it is they want,” said McGhee, who graduated in May of 2019.
 “I wanted to use my education to learn about people and meet them where they are.”

 Get updates and news from Ohio State, learn more about what the university has to offer you, and don't miss a single admissions deadline.Request Information

 Christian McGhee was introduced to the BuckeyeREACH Fellowship as part of his GROW project.
-McGhee formally joined BuckeyeREACH this past fall.
+McGhee formally joined BuckeyeREACH in the fall of 2019.
 Through the program, he visits the Circleville Juvenile Correctional Facility twice a month to mentor and create meaningful friendships.

 “I was really moved by who the kids were and their capabilities,” McGhee said.
 “My peers and the people I work with are wonderful, and they make a huge difference in the lives of these kids.”

 Members of BuckeyeREACH mentor in either the Circleville facility or the Franklin County Juvenile Detention Facility.
 Mentors work with the youths in many ways, discussing topics including financial literacy, life skills and professional and social development.

 “We build friendships with these kids, and they need that.
 They need support and structure and people they can look up to,” McGhee said.
 “The fact we as mentors are able to do that is what makes it so special.”